Albert Pike Memorial: Background

 Albert Pike (1809–1891) was a Massachusetts native who became a schoolteacher and frontiersman before settling in Arkansas.
 There he began teaching again and continued to write poetry, a lifelong passion.
 His letters to local newspapers led to a job offer as an editor for the Arkansas Advocate, a newspaper in Little Rock affiliated with the Whig Party.
 Pike later became a successful lawyer specializing in Native American claims against the U.S. government.
 He served as a captain in the Mexican–American War and resumed his legal practice following the war.
 In the 1850s, Pike switched his allegiance to the Know Nothing Party due to the Whig Party's reluctance to embrace slavery and sided with the Confederacy when Southern states seceded from the United States in 1861.

 During the Civil War, Pike's knowledge of Native Americans led to him being commissioned a brigadier general in the Confederate Army.
 Pike assembled an Indian cavalry loyal to the Confederacy and led them in battle at Pea Ridge, where his poor leadership and inability to keep the cavalry engaged with the enemy was a contributing factor to the Confederates' loss.
 Alleged atrocities committed by his troops include the scalping of captured enemy combatants.
 A few months after the battle, Pike resigned from the army and resumed practicing law.
 Following the war, Pike settled in Memphis, Tennessee, where it was rumored he became involved with the Ku Klux Klan (KKK), although "this is not certain."

-Around 1870, Pike moved to Washington, D.C. to practice law and continue serving as Sovereign Grand Commander (SGC) of the Washington-based Supreme Council, Southern Jurisdiction (SCJC), one of two jurisdictions in the Scottish Rite.
+Around 1870, Pike moved to Washington, D.C. to practice law and continue serving as Sovereign Grand Commander (SGC) of the Washington-based Supreme Council, Southern Jurisdiction (SC-SJ), one of two jurisdictions in the Scottish Rite.
 Pike had become a Mason in 1850 and quickly rose through its ranks, becoming the SGC in 1859.
 He rewrote and interpreted Masonic rituals and compiled the Southern Jurisdiction's first philosophical document, Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry, an influential book in the organization.
 Pike continued serving as SGC until he died in 1891.